Confident Natural Policy Gradient for Local Planning in $q_\pi$-realizable Constrained MDPs: Confident-NPG-CMDP, a local-access algorithm for CMDP

 \subsection{Core set and least square estimates}

 To construct the least-squares estimates, let us assume for now that we are given a set of state-action pairs, which we call the core set $\C$.
-By organizing the feature vector of each state-action pair in $\C$ row-wise into a matrix $\Phi_{\C} \in \R^{|\C| \times d}$, we can write the covariance matrix as $V(\C, \alpha) \doteq \Phi_{\C}^{\top} \Phi_{\C} + \alpha I$.
-For each state-action pair in $\C$, suppose we have run Monte Carlo rollouts using the rollout policy $\pi$ with the local access simulator to obtain an averaged Monte Carlo return denoted by $\bq{}$.
-Then for any state-action pair $s,a \in \cS \times \A$, the least-square estimate of action-value $q_\pi$ is defined to be
+By organizing the feature vector of each state-action pair in $\C$ row-wise into a matrix $\Phi_{\C} \in \R^{|\C| \times d}$, we can write the covariance matrix as $V(\C, \alpha) = \Phi_{\C}^{\top} \Phi_{\C} + \alpha I$.
+For each $(s,a) \in \C$, suppose we have run Monte Carlo rollouts using the rollout policy $\pi$ with the local access simulator to obtain an averaged Monte Carlo return denoted by $\bq{}(s,a)$.
+Then we gather all the state-action pairs into a vector $\bq{} \in \R^ {|\C|}$.
+For any state-action pair $(s,a) \in \cS \times \A$, the least-square estimate of action-value $q_\pi$ is defined to be

 Since the algorithm can only rely on estimates for policy improvement and constraint evaluation, it is imperative that these estimates closely approximate their true action values.
 In the local access setting, an algorithm may not be able to visit all state-action pairs, so we cannot guarantee that the estimates will closely approximate the true action values for all state-action pairs.
 However, we can ensure the accuracy of the estimates for a subset of states.